Beginnings is professionally managed by the following team:

 BA, ADMINISTRATIVE ASSISTANT

-Madeline’s studies at Redeemer University have provided her with a Bachelor of Arts degree in Social Work (Major) and Psychology (Minor).
-In combination with her many years of administrative experience, this makes her a perfect fit in her role at Beginnings.
+Madeline’s studies at Redeemer University have provided her with a Bachelor of Arts Honours degree in Social Work and Psychology.
+In combination with her many years of administrative and clerical experience, this makes her a perfect fit in her role at Beginnings.
+Madeline is responsible for the assessment of all incoming inquiries and referrals.
+She also works with prospective adoptive couples and helps guide them through the first stages of the adoption process.
 Madeline has always had a heart for serving others, which she puts to good use as the first point of contact for all agency programs at the Beginnings Hamilton office.
-Madeline is excited to continue to learn, give and grow with Beginnings.

 Janice begin her role at Beginnings in 2015 as the Coordinator of the CRC Directory for Classis Hamilton churches.
 She can now be found in the Beginnings Hamilton office one day a week working on various additional important administrative tasks such as donor receipting and newsletter distribution.
 She also works as the church secretary and bookkeeper at First Hamilton CRC.
 Janice has an Accounting Diploma from Mohawk College.
 Janice is married, has three adult children, and enjoys gardening, ball hockey and being outdoors.